flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

 I've seen many opinion posts arguing one way or another.
 It is probably true that for many tasks, AI will eventually be good enough to not require humans.
 But below I'll present a simple, well-defined task where it seems that human + AI will always outperform a lone AI.

 This is not a real-world relevant task.
-But asking yourself _why_ a normal human is always able to add value in this problem is worth pondering.
+But it formalizes the intuition that a human should always be able to think "out of the box" that contains the AI's code.
+And perhaps this reasoning can be applied to some real-world task someday.

 ---
 # Overview